Tigxy/cloud-computing/PROPOSAL.md

   directly on the main service without any microservice.
   - **Continuous deployment:** Configure with GitHub Actions.
 Upon merge into the main branch, the main service should be automatically deployed in a Kubernetes environment in a Google Cloud instance.
 One container should be started for the main service.
+A short downtime of the bot is not a big deal, therefore the deployment strategy is RECREATE.
   - **Initial Kubernetes/Google Cloud setup:** Setup a Google Cloud instance with Kubernetes that will be used throughout the project to deploy the code.
   - **Demonstration:** Set up a Discord server and add the bot to it.
 It should be possible to